Ajordat/GCP-serverless-demo/README.md

 3. At this point you can already run the application.

-       python main.py
+       python src/main.py

 To test the application you could use the CLI (`curl localhost:8000`) and the app will respond.
-It's also possible to use the VM's public IP if it is allowed at the instance's firewall (not by default) or the default port is changed at the application level.
+It's also possible to use the VM's public IP if it is allowed at the instance's firewall (as explained in [step 5](#setting-up-the-gce-instance)) or the default port is changed at the application level.
+Note that it will only reply to HTTP, not HTTPS.

-To allow the traffic, simply create a rule that applies to a tag (e.g. "allow-fastapi") that allows TCP traffic from "0.0.0.0/0" (or your public IP) to port 8000.
-Apply the network label to the GCE instance.

 We now have a working app on GCP!
 Yay!